rust-lang/rust-forge/src/release/rollups.md

 4. If the rollup fails, use the logs rust-highfive (really it is rust-log-analyzer) provides to bisect the failure to a specific PR and do `@bors r-`.
 If the PR is running, you need to do `@bors r-` retry.
-Otherwise, success and proceed to the next rollup (every now and then let `rollup=never` and toolstate PRs progess).
+Otherwise, your rollup succeeded.
+If it did, proceed to the next rollup (every now and then let `rollup=never` and toolstate PRs progess).
 5. Recreate the rollup without the offending PR starting again from **1.**